WebAssembly/spec/proposals/Exceptions.md

 ## Comparisons of the two proposals

-- Proposal 2 is more expressive and possibly provides more flexibility for future frontend developers for other languages.

-- As Proposal 2 introduces first-class exception reference type, we have to manage lifetime of exception objects, from which arises several questions.
+- Proposal 2 introduces a first-class exception reference type.
+This raises several questions about exception lifetime management:
   - How do we manage exception objects' lifetime in non-GC embeddings?
 Do we make reference counting mandatory?
   - Who is responsible for deleting exception objects?